Over 50 Years Of Combined Legal Experience In Washington

 • You were working inside, and your employer didn’t provide air conditioning on a hot day, heat on a cold day, or protection for temperatures caused by equipment or other aspects of your work environment.

-No matter what the circumstances surrounding your injury, a Bothwell & Hamill workers’ comp lawyer can fight to get you your workers’ comp benefits, so you can recover and return to normal life.
+No matter what the circumstances surrounding your injury, a Bothwell Hamill & Sutton, PLLC workers’ comp lawyer can fight to get you your workers’ comp benefits so you can recover and return to normal life.

-To start off, you can receive a FREE legal evaluation of your situation.
+To start, you can receive a FREE legal evaluation of your situation.

 As soon as you experience an illness or injury due to exposure to extreme temperatures, you should start your L&I claim in Washington.